 - Download this PDF from World Law Group (direct link to PDF file) for lots of detail about if there were requirements for your country in 2016, which you should then check for updates.

-For the last few months, the internet has been abuzz with talk about data privacy.
-From Facebook scandals to updated Privacy Policies to new laws, it’s everywhere!
+These days, the internet is constantly abuzz with talk about data privacy.
+From Facebook scandals, to updated Privacy Policies, to new laws: it’s everywhere!
 So it’s perfect timing to get to know your obligations as a business owner, for the data you collect and store for your customers, contacts and website visitors.